-There are two advantages that the number counts of the rich superclusters have as a cosmological probe over that of the clusters.
-First of all, the rich superclusters are larger and rarer on average than the clusters, and thus their abundance should be more sensitive to the growth rate and clustering of the large-scale structure.
-Second, since the superclusters are still in the quasi-linear regime, their mass function may be fully analytically tractable with the Lagrangian perturbation theory alone.
-It goes without saying that a robust analytic model derived from the first principles is much more desirable than the empirical fitting formula.
+There are two advantages that the number count of rich superclusters has as a cosmological probe over that of the clusters.
+First of all, the rich superclusters are larger and rarer on average than the clusters, and thus their abundance should be more sensitive to the background cosmology.
+The other advantage is that since the superclusters are still in the quasi-linear regime, their formation process would be less affected by the complicated nonlinear effect and thus their mass function (defined as the number density of the superclusters per unit volume as a function of mass) may be easier to model theoretically.

-It was \citet{oguri-etal04} who for the first time attempted to analytically derive the supercluster mass function (i.e., the number density of the superclusters per unit volume as a function of mass), in the framework of the standard Press-Schechter mass function theory \citep{PS74}.
-Pioneering as it was, their work was based on a few unjustified assumptions, which led their model to fail in matching the N-body results (M. Oguri in private communication). \citet{YF11} determined numerically the mass function of the supercluster-like filaments using the data from large N-body simulations and showed that the standard excursion set theory is incapable of reproducing the numerical results.
-Although they claimed that that when the peak-exclusion effect is incorporated, the excursion set mass function of the superclusters shows a qualitative agreement with the numerical results, their model still fails in making robust quantitative success.
-The main difficulty in modeling the supercluster mass function lies in the fact that the superclusters are not relaxed systems but in the middle of triaxial collapsing process.
-Instead of just assuming naively that the superclusters correspond to those less overdense sites in the linear density field than the clusters, the dynamical state of the on-going triaxial collapse process has to be taken into account for the evaluation of the supercluster mass function.
+It was \citet{oguri-etal04} who for the first time attempted to find an analytic expression for the supercluster mass function in the framework of the standard Press-Schechter theory \citep{PS74}.
+Pioneering as it was, their work was based on a few unjustified assumptions, which resulted in the failure of their model in matching the N-body results (M. Oguri in private communication). \citet{YF11} determined numerically the mass function of the supercluster-like filaments with the help of large N-body simulations and showed that the standard excursion set theory is incapable of reproducing the numerical results.
+Although they claimed that the incorporation of the "peak-exclusion effect" could lead the excursion set mass function to match qualitatively the numerical results, their model could not pull it off quantitatively.

-Here our aim is to develop a robust analytical model for the supercluster mass function that would match the results from the largest-scale N-body simulations.
-To accomplish this aim, the modification of the excursion set mass function formalism is made in the direction of incorporating the triaxial clustering conditions for the formation of the superclusters with the help of the first order Lagrangian theory.
-This Paper is organized into four sections whose contents are summarized as follows: In \S \ref{sec:analytic} we present an analytic model for the supercluster mass function through modifying the excursion set formalism.
-In \S \ref{sec:numerical} we test the analytic model against the numerical results obtained utilizing the publicly available data from various N-body simulations.
-In \S \ref{sec:rich} we explore the possibility of using the relative abundance of the rich superclusters as a cosmological test of gravity.
-In \S \ref{sec:con} the prospects of our work are discussed and the bottom line is stated.